-Introducing new technology or plug-ins, which integrate with your practice’s existing EHR, is worth the investment.
+Introducing new technology or plug-ins that integrate with your practice’s existing EHR is worth the investment.

 Surgimate’s mobile application allows surgeons to quickly and easily capture their surgical charges from any mobile device.
 This includes:

-- Add additional CPT codes not authorized (to alert billing/precert to retro-authorize).
+- Adding additional CPT codes not authorized (to alert billing/pre-cert to retro-authorize).
 When this is completed in a timely manner, retro-authorization won’t be necessary and it eliminates the chance of denial.

-- Confirm and adjust billing modifiers as necessary.
+- Confirming and adjusting billing modifiers as necessary.

-- Capture consults & on-calls to ensure they are billed.
+- Capturing consults and on-calls to ensure they are billed.

 The data can automatically be synced with your billing system to ensure all codes are accounted for and billed.

 With medical charge capture apps, such as SurgiApp, facilities can efficiently streamline the charge capture processes flow in surgical practices.
 This enables practices to enhance profitability and communication across departments.